 • CV/Resume: Highlight your relevant experience and qualifications.

-• Employment details: Information about any employees you plan to hire in the US.
+• Employment details: Information about any essential employees you plan to hire in the US.
+Workers with special qualifications or specialized skills are more likely to receive work authorization.

 • Proof of managerial role: Provide proof of ownership or a management position.

-• Proof of treaty country citizenship: Provide documents that prove your citizenship in a treaty country eligible for the visa.
+• Proof of treaty country citizenship: Provide documents that prove your citizenship in a treaty country eligible for the Visa E2 USA.

 • Payment receipt: A receipt of the visa application fee.